jramosm/openvpn_client-config_generator/Readme.md

 # OpenVPN config File Generator
-Some years ago I had a situation in which needed to generate several certificates through EASYCERT for OPENVPN, the particular of this situation was the people who would install and use this certificate had a little knowledge about how to install the OVPN file, certificate file and the key file (3 files) in the OpenVPN software in their laptops.
+Some years ago I had a situation in which needed to generate several certificates through EASYRSA for OPENVPN, the particular of this situation was the people who would install and use this certificate had a little knowledge about how to install the OVPN file, certificate file and the key file (3 files) in the OpenVPN software in their laptops.
 I needed to simplify this issue or would have headaches supporting all this user.

 Then researching in internet, I could be able to see that OVPN file can content the certificates and the key in PEM (base64) format embedded on it.
 And with this idea was born this script.